Java Music Specification Language, release 2

 Java Development Environment Notes

-We strongly encourage the use of an integrated development environment like Eclipse (www.eclipse.org).
-Learn how to create a new Eclipse Project that uses JMSL
+We strongly encourage the use of an integrated development environment like Eclipse or IntelliJ.

 TEST JMSL DEVELOPMENT:

 Ok?
 Let's do it.
-We show two versions: Eclipse and command line.
+We show two versions: command line and using Eclipse.

 COMMAND LINE

-First CD to the JMSL_v103/TestDev directory which contains the HelloJMSL source
+First CD to the JMSL_v2/TestDev directory which contains the HelloJMSL source.

 COMPILE